33rd District Court in Woodhaven

 - Arraignment – An arraignment is the first event in a felony case, and it happens in the city district court where a crime allegedly occurred.
 Arraignments are a court hearing where the judge sets a bond for a defendant and schedules further court dates.

 Bond amounts are individualized based on the charges and the facts and circumstances of the defendant.
-The main purpose of a bond is to ensure that the defendant will re-appear in court on future dates.
+The primary purpose of a bond is to ensure that the defendant will re-appear in court on future dates.
 Bonds can be “personal,” which means no money is deposited with the court.
-The bond will have a monetary amount attached to it in the event the defendant fails to appear in court when ordered to, and if the defendant fails to appear, the defendant will owe that amount to the court.
+The bond will have a monetary amount attached to it if the defendant fails to appear in court when ordered to, and if the defendant fails to appear, the defendant will owe that amount to the court.

 Cash bonds require some amount of money to be deposited with the court.
-The court can order the defendant to deposit the entire amount (for example, $5,000.00 cash or bond only).
-For defendants that the judge trusts more, the court may order a cash or ten percent bond.
-Some cases are so serious (murder, for example) that the defendant is not entitled to any bond, and is held in custody until the case is completed.
+The court can order the defendant to deposit the entire amount (for example, $5,000.00 cash).
+For defendants that the judge deems not to be a flight risk or threat to the community, they order a personal or ten percent bond.
+Some cases are so serious (murder, for example) that the defendant is not entitled to any bond and is held in custody until the case is completed.

-It is extremely important that a defendant has a reputable, effective defense expert at the arraignment for several reasons.
+It is essential that a defendant has a reputable, effective defense expert at the arraignment for several reasons.
 First, having a respected, retained attorney with you will show the judge you intend to appear in court in the future; otherwise, you would not have hired a lawyer.
-The decision to hire a known defense lawyer can lead to a low or personal bond.
+The decision to hire a known defense lawyer can lead to a low or personal bond in the 33rd District Court in Woodhaven.
 Second, the defense attorney will know how to make an argument for a personal or low bond; the attorney knows what to say to the court, as opposed to a defendant, who may say the wrong thing and do more harm than good.

-- Probable Cause Conference (PCC) – The PCC is the first time the prosecutor and defense attorney have a chance to meet, discuss the case, and decide as to potential plea bargains and whether the defendant or the prosecutor will demand a Preliminary Exam hearing.
-If the case is plea-bargained to a misdemeanor, the district judge will have jurisdiction of the case until its conclusion and will sentence the defendant or dismiss the case.
+- Probable Cause Conference (PCC) – The PCC is the first time the prosecutor and defense attorney have a chance to meet, discuss the case, and decide as to potential plea bargains and whether the defendant or the prosecutor will demand a Preliminary Exam hearing in the 33rd District Court in Woodhaven.
+If the case is plea-bargained to a misdemeanor, the district judge will have jurisdiction of the case until its conclusion and sentence the defendant or dismiss the case.
 The attorneys may also discuss the need for motions, evidentiary hearings, and disputed evidence.

-- Preliminary Examination – A preliminary exam is like a one-sided mini-trial where the prosecution has the burden of proof to show probable cause to believe the defendant is guilty of the crime charged.
-District judges are responsible for making this decision.
+- Preliminary Examination – A preliminary exam is like a one-sided mini-trial.
+The prosecution has the burden of proof to show probable cause to believe the defendant is guilty of the crime charged.
+District judges at the 33rd District Court in Woodhaven are responsible for making this decision.
 Both the prosecutor and the defendant have the right to demand the exam.
-The defendant may waive the exam for strategic reasons, and the prosecution may demand to conduct the exam also for strategic reasons (for example, to preserve testimonial evidence or to add additional charges supported by the evidence brought out at the exam).
+The defendant may waive the exam for strategic reasons.
+The prosecution may demand to conduct the exam for strategic reasons (for example, to preserve testimonial evidence or add additional charges supported by the evidence brought out at the exam).
 If the judge finds probable cause, the case is “bound over” or sent to the county’s Circuit Court for further proceedings.
 If probable cause is not found, the felony charge would be dismissed.